PTPD Against Hate

 - If the incident is not found to be a crime, ethnic intimidation or any other type of crime, there is often not much enforcement action police can take

-If you feel that you, or someone you know, were a victim of a hate/bias crime or incident, please report it immediately by calling 9-1-1 (emergency), 1-800-479-0050 (non-emergency), or by contacting the Patton Township Police Department directly.
-You can also report the incident online HERE and if you wish to remain anonymous, HERE.
+If you feel that you, or someone you know, were a victim of a hate/bias crime or incident, please report it immediately by calling 911 (emergency), 800-479-0050 (non-emergency), or by contacting the Patton Township Police Department directly.
+You can also Report the Incident Online and if you wish to remain anonymous, Report Anonymously.

 The Patton Township Police Department will not tolerate hate or bias of any kind, and a thorough investigation will follow any report of a hate/bias crime or incident.
 If you believe the incident you are reporting was motivated by your race, color, religion, or national origin, ask the officer to note it in the report.

 If the hate was expressed in words, give the officer the exact wording of what was said, regardless of how offensive it is.
 If there are witnesses to the incident, point them out to the officer(s) at the scene.